longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Lastly, you can see in Figure 32 above that there are more than one conversations occuring.
 Your foreign state deparment is busy!
-If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the icon for the `Map View`_, the icon for the :guilabel:`Nations and Diplomacy View` will change from what is shown in Figure 29 and instead will change to what is shown in Figure 33 below.
+If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in Figure 29 and instead will change to what is shown in Figure 33 below.

 .. figure:: ../../_static/images/gui-elements/top-bar-nations-diplomacy.png
   :align: center
   :alt: Freeciv21 Nations w/ Diplomacy Open
   :figclass: align-center

-  Figure 33: Nations and Diplomacy View Icon w/ Diplomacy View Open
+  Figure 33: Nations and Diplomacy View Button w/ Diplomacy View Open

-To quickly access the :guilabel:`Diplomacy View`, you can right-click on the icon to bring it up.
-A normal left-click of the icon will bring up the :guilabel:`Nations View` as shown in Figure 30 above.
+To quickly access the :guilabel:`Diplomacy View`, you can right-click on the button to bring it up.
+A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in Figure 30 above.

 Research View
 ^^^^^^^^^^^^^

 The :guilabel:`Research View` is a separate page showing the technology research tree.
-This is the page where you instruct your scientists to research technologies.
-When you click the icon for it as shown in Figure 34, the client will leave the view you are currently showing and will switch to a listing of your research tree.
+This is the page where you instruct your scientists which technologies to research.
+When you click the button for it as shown in Figure 34, the client will switch to your research tree.

 .. figure:: ../../_static/images/gui-elements/top-bar-research.png
   :align: center
   :alt: Freeciv21 Research
   :figclass: align-center

-  Figure 34: Research View Icon
+  Figure 34: Research View Button

-If you hover your mouse over the icon, a pop up widget will appear and give you some information about your nation's research.
+If you hover your mouse over the button, a pop up widget will appear and give you information about your nation's research.

-Figure 35 below shows a sample of a :guilabel:`Research Tree`.
+Figure 35 below shows an sample of a :guilabel:`Research Tree`.
 In this picture the player has actually finished all of the available technologies (known as completing the research tree) and is simply researching "future" technologies.